extreal-dev/Extreal.Integration.AssetWorkflow.Addressables.Test/README.md

     1. Remove all files except .gitignore in `ServerData/StandaloneWindows64/` and `ServerData/Save/`, If there are files in the directory.
     1. Run `Build > New Build > Test Encrypt Build Script` in Addressables Groups window (`Window > AssetManagement > Addressables > Groups`).
     1. Remove the file whose name begins with "acquisition".
-    1. Move all files in `ServerData/StandaloneWindows64/` to `ServerData/Save/`
+    1. Move all files except .gitignore in `ServerData/StandaloneWindows64/` to `ServerData/Save/`
     1. Change the color of CubeMaterial in `Assets/Tests/Materials/`
     1. Run `Build > New Build > Test Encrypt Build Script` in Addressables Groups window again.
     1. Remove the file whose name begins with "acquisition".